toppyc4/toppyc4/README.md

 - 👋 Hi, I’m @toppyc4
-- 👀 I’m interested in ...
+- 👀 I’m interested in ... myself
 - 🌱 I’m currently learning ...
 Ruby on Rails, Python, C
 - 💞️ I’m looking to collaborate on ...
 Coding
 - 📫 How to reach me topwstp@gmail.com